cameronabrams/psfgen/5ggr/README.md

 ## Including exipients

-The script `do_sucr.sh` in this directory will build a clean system with only the Fab, waters, Cl- counterions (to neutralize the Fab), and enough surose molecules to satisfy a desired concentration in the solvent.
+The script `do_sucr.sh` in this directory will build a clean system with only the Fab, waters, Cl- counterions (to neutralize the Fab), and enough sucrose molecules to satisfy a desired concentration in the solvent.
 Here's how:

 ```
 mkdir my_5ggr_Fab_sucr